jerryjappinen/bellevue-docs/tooling/stack.md

 	- Dependencies are imported from npm and are configured in `package.json`
 - Webpack + Babel
 	- ES6 with imports, exports etc.
-	- Modern frontend pipeline built on auto loaders
+	- Modern frontend tooling built on auto loaders
 	- Infinitely configurable and extendable
 	- Highly customized per environment
 - Supports for three distinct environments: